rhonnava/SecretsManagementPatterns/ArchitecturalPatternsForSecretsManagement.md

  - Patterns that prevent exploit on the credentials even without exposure
  - Detect and tracing after the fact

-## Patterns that prevent disclosure
+## 1. Patterns that prevent disclosure

-### 1. Vaulted credentials made available through an in memory mount
+### A. Vaulted credentials made available through an in memory mount
 **Description**
 Vault is one of the microservices in the ecosystem and its independant standalone reponsibility in the ecosystem is secrets management.
 This may include:
  - Protecting the secret at rest.